mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 > [Salesforce’s CFO said earlier this year that AI wouldn’t boost sales growth in 2025](https://www.theinformation.com/articles/ai-giving-salesforce-boost?ref=wheresyoured.at).
 One would think this would change how they’re covered, or how seriously one takes Marc Benioff.
 >
 > It hasn’t, because nobody is paying attention.
 In fact, nobody seems to be doing their job.
 >
 > [^zitron-case-against-ai]

+### On the failure of AI to be adopted

+> Microsoft has one of the largest commercial software empires in history, thousands (if not tens of thousands) of salespeople, and [thousands of companies that literally sell Microsoft services for a living](https://partner.microsoft.com/en-us/solutions/authorized-device-reseller-?ref=wheresyoured.at#:~:text=The%20Microsoft%20Authorized%20Device%20Reseller,commercial%20customers%20of%20all%20sizes.).
+>
+> And it can’t sell AI.
+>
+> A source that has seen materials related to sales has confirmed that, as of August 2025, Microsoft has around eight million active licensed users of Microsoft 365 Copilot, amounting to a 1.81% conversion rate across the 440 million Microsoft 365 subscribers.
+>
+> This would amount to, if each of these users paid annually at the full rate of $30-a-month, to about $2.88 billion in annual revenue for a product category that makes $33 billion _a fucking quarter._
+>
+> And I must be clear, _I am 100% sure these users aren’t all paying $30 a month._
+>
+> [^zitron-case-against-ai]